ministryofjustice/hmpps-sentence-plan-ui/README.md

 Visual Regression Testing for SP is run through the SP CI pipeline.
 Any failed snapshots will be uploaded as artifacts and can be accessed there.

 > **Note:** In order to compare failed snapshots locally, you will need to download the artifacts for each matrix container of visual regression testing.
-> These will then need to add the snapshots from the [comparison](cypress-image-diff-screenshots/comparison) folder locally into the SP project.
-The pipeline will also upload a JSON report for failed
+> These will then need to add the snapshots from the `comparison` and `diff` folders locally in the SP project (create these directories locally if you
-> image diffs, which will need to be incorporated into the main [cypress-image-diff-html-report](cypress-image-diff-html-report/cypress-image-diff.json).
+> don't have them).
+The pipeline will also upload a JSON report for failed image diffs, which will need to be incorporated into the main
+> [cypress-image-diff-html-report](cypress-image-diff-html-report/cypress-image-diff.json).
 This needs to be done `before` running visual comparison locally.

 To run the snapshot comparison UI locally, run `make vrt`.
 This will allow you to compare and update baseline snapshots using a UI.
 This also allows for visual inspection of failed snapshots by the team to ensure UI changes don't impact the overall look and feel of SP.

-> **Note:** In order to run

 ### Linting
 Linting can be run using `make lint` and `make lint-fix`